xyzisinus/k8s-cluster-setup/README.md

 ### Acknowledgement

-Much of the credits belong to the Kubernetes official documents and online community's resources.
-It's impossible to list all the webpages having been consulted.
+Much of the credits belong to the Kubernetes official documents and the online community's resources.
+It's impossible to list all the webpages consulted.
 But in case of verbatim code borrowing the source is acknowledged in the comments of the script.

 ### Caveat